Hurok of the Stone Age: Plot summary

 Zanthodon is envisioned as an immense circular cavern five hundred miles wide, one hundred miles beneath the Sahara Desert, a refugium preserving various prehistoric faunas and antique human cultures that have found their way into it throughout the ages.

 The story follows the adventures of several of the series's protagonists, who were split up at the end of the previous book.
 Eric Carstairs and Professor Potter, the explorers from the surface world, have been taken captive by the Tyrannosaurus-worshipping Minoans of the Scarlet City of Zaar on the Lugar-Jad, a mountain-girded inland sea.
 Carstairs's Neanderthal comrade Hurok and the native warrior Garth of Sothar search for them and the latter's daughter Yualla.
-Meanwhile, Tharn seeks heroine Darya after both were carried off by thakdols.
-Much of the action takes place in Zaar, whose seductive empress Zarys displaces an unhealthy interested in Eric.
-In the end all, thanks to Hurok, are rescued aside from Darya, last seen imprisoned on a ship bound for the Barbary Pirate haven of El Cazar.
+Meanwhile, Tharn seeks heroine Darya after both were carried off by Thakdols.
+Much of the action takes place in Zaar, whose seductive empress Zarys displaces an unhealthy interest in Eric.
+In the end all, thanks to Hurok, are rescued aside from Darya, last seen imprisoned on a ship bound for the Barbary Pirate Haven of El Cazar.